finnhodgkin/learn-phoenix-todo-example/README.md

 Environment variables are absolutely pointless if we don't add the secrets they contain to our application's .gitignore.

-__Before moving on add a line with `*.env` to your .gitignore, then add and commit your changes!__
+__Before moving on add a line with `*.env` to your .gitignore.__

-Once you're sure git isn't going to push your secrets to Github, create a `config.env` in the project root and add your OAuth Client ID and Secret with the following format:
+When you're sure git isn't going to push your secrets to Github, create a `config.env` in the project root and add your OAuth Client ID and Secret with the following format: